-Years later, in the sixties when husband and wife Herb Ross and Nora Kaye were working on the fourth and final Fred Astaire television special, Barrie asked Kaye what had happened in London.
-Kaye, the former American Ballet Theatre ballerina, was a consultant to Kelly on “Invitation.”
+Years later, in the ’60s when husband and wife Herb Ross and Nora Kaye were working as co-directors on the fourth and final Fred Astaire television special, co-starring Barrie, she asked Kaye what had happened in London.
+(Kaye, the former American Ballet Theatre ballerina, was a consultant to Kelly on “Invitation.”)

-“And so … and Gene did not do that,” said Barrie.
+“And Gene did not do that,” said Chase.
 Kelly had already hitched his wagon to the French ballerina Claude Bessy.

-Life went on and Chase went on to better things.
-But Chase’s prospect to be MGM’s next Cyd Charisse or Leslie Caron clearly got the kibosh from Arthur Freed.
+Life went on, and Barrie Chase went on to better things.
+But her prospect to be MGM’s next Cyd Charisse or Leslie Caron clearly got the kibosh from the big gun at MGM.

-“I ran into Gene while working on Les Girls (1957), I’m with Jack [Cole].
+“I [later] ran into Gene while working on Les Girls (1957), I’m with Jack [Cole].
 And he comes over and says in his Kelly-esque way, “You’ve learned a lot, kid.”
-Which means I had learned another way of moving, Jack’s way of moving.
+Which [at the time I interpreted as] it means I had learned another way of moving, Jack’s way of moving.
 Meaning I had learned a lot of Jack Cole technique.”

-It was while working on Les Girls that Fred Astaire first glimpsed Chase, who would become Astaire’s final dancing partner.
+It was while working on Les Girls that Chase was discovered by Fred Astaire.
+She became Astaire’s final dancing partner — a glorious one.
 The gentlemanly Astaire featured her prominently as his co-star in four award-winning television variety show specials from 1958 – 68.

-“And then next thing after that is that I am dancing with Fred, on the first special, which Gene was very complementary about and very nice.”
+“The next thing after that is that I am dancing with Fred, on the first [television] special, which Gene was very complementary about — and very nice.”